A8B7C6/monopoly-in-ocaml/INSTALL.md

 for Linux or Mac system, can create switch by typing `opam create JINX ocaml-base-compiler.4.14.0` <br>
 a few packages are required to make this work, for Linux and Mac systems, can download using following command <br>
 `opam install -y ounit2 ppx_deriving_yojson core ANSITerminal` <br>
+`make doc` should be ran twice incase an error appears on the first run <br>
+`make opendoc` allows you to run `make doc` and open it in your file system

 # Play Monopoly